seanluyk/audio101/activities.md

 # Activities
-All of the activities below are designed to be done with the [radio drama scenario](https://github.com/seanluyk/audio101/blob/master/exercises_intro.md#scenario) described, but are easily adaptable to your own projects:
+All of the activities below are designed to be done with the [radio drama scenario](https://github.com/seanluyk/audio101/blob/master/exercises_intro.md#scenario), but are easily adaptable to your own projects:
 ## 1.0 Basic Audio Editing Using Audacity
 ### 1.1 Watch an introductory tutorial (optional)
 - [Audacity: Complete Tutorial Guide to Audacity for Beginners / David Taylor](https://www.youtube.com/watch?v=aCisC3sHneM)